Which golf courses will host The British Open Championship next?

 Why hasn’t Turnberry hosted The Open since 2009?

 Good question.
 Turnberry has effectively been dropped from The Open rota but it certainly isn’t down to the quality of the course and appears to be more about the name above the door.
-R&A chief executive Martin Slumbers stopped short of saying as much when confirming that the Major wouldn’t be returning to Donald Trump’s Ayrshire course “in the forseeable future” but made it clear that the tournament must always be the main points of focus at any host venues.
+R&A chief executive Martin Slumbers stopped short of saying as much when confirming that the Major wouldn’t be returning to Donald Trump’s Ayrshire course “in the foreseeable future” and making it clear that the tournament must always be the main point of focus at any host venue.

 Turnberry hasn’t hosted an Open since 2009, when Stewart Cink famously defeated Tom Watson in a playoff.
 Trump has owned the venue since 2014, employing renowned architect Martin Ebert to make substantial improvements to the Ailsa course which catapulted it back to the top spot in the Golf World Top 100 Courses in Scotland ranking and in our Top 100 Courses in Great Britain and Ireland.